Sorry, you need to enable JavaScript to visit this website.

 Located in the heart of the Great Barrier Reef on Whitsunday Island, the largest of the Whitsundays, Whitehaven Beach is an eco-friendly pristine beach that is protected within a national park.

 Roughly seven kilometres of white silica sand await eager travellers coming by boat, seaplane, or helicopter.
-Clear waters make it perfect for snorkelling or you may wish to head up to the Tongue Point Lookout over Hill Inlet where you can take in one of the most stunning natural scenes within Australia.
+Clear waters make it perfect for snorkelling or you may wish to head up to the Tongue Point Lookout over Hill Inlet where you can take in one of the most stunning natural scenes in Australia.

 Hyams Beach, New South Wales